The AI commerce revolution is here

 The 4 AI commerce platforms reshaping e-commerce

 Four major platforms now mediate the relationship between shoppers and products.
 Each operates differently, but all share one requirement: they need structured, crawlable, verifiable product data to work.
+This snapshot surveys them from the market angle; for the platform-by-platform playbook (8 engines, the signals each one needs), see the AI platforms guide.

 ChatGPT Shopping (OpenAI)